defshine/cleanblog/README.md

 CleanBlog
 =========

 A clean and simple blog system based on Flask and MongoDB
 You can access [CleanBlog](http://128.199.85.119/)
-This is the source code of Flask Tutorial Pro, the eBook will come soon~
+This is the source code of [Flask Tutorial Pro](https://selfstore.io/products/359),you can buy this book on [SelfStore](https://selfstore.io/products/359),it includes pdf,mobi,epub

 ## Main:
 1. System: Ubuntu 14.04 64